yacademy/yacademy.github.io/fellowship-program.md

 - During the week, async discussion take place between fellows, mentors, guest auditors, residents, and codebase devs.
 - Fellows work in groups during the week.
 Groups may meet during the week over calls.
 - At the end of the week (or second week for larger codebases), fellows present their findings and receive feedback from our residents, mentors, and codebase authors.
-- The auditing spring ends with a retreat session where we invite a prominent guest for a lecutre or AMA with the fellows.
+- The auditing sprint ends with a retreat session where we invite a prominent guest for a lecture or AMA with the fellows.

 ### Do you reward outstanding fellows?